Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 Things to do on Gili Trawangan

-• Scuba Diving: Explore the spectacular dive sites around Gili Trawangan with colourful fish and vibrant reefs.
+- Scuba Diving: Explore the spectacular dive sites around Gili Trawangan with colourful fish and coral reefs.
 Blue Marlin and Trawangan Dive Centre will sort all your diving needs, including PADI courses, for beginners and advanced divers.

-Immerse yourself in the crystal-clear waters and witness the vibrant underwater world up close, include majestic turtles.
+Explore the crystal-clear waters and see the stunning underwater world up close, include majestic turtles.
 If you prefer, you can book a guided snorkelling trip, too.

-• Horse Riding: Connect with nature and animals by embarking on a horseback riding adventure with STUD Horse Riding and Rescue.
+- Horse Riding: Connect with nature and animals and go on a horseback riding adventure with STUD Horse Riding and Rescue.

-Ride across the island’s diverse landscapes, gallop on the beach, and even take a refreshing dip in the water.
+Ride across the island’s landscapes, gallop on the beach, and even take a dip in the water.
 Sunset rides and pony paddle experiences are also available.
 Book in advance on Viator.

-• Walk or Bike Around the Island: Explore the picturesque surroundings of Gili Trawangan on leisurely walk or bike ride.
+- Walk or Bike Around the Island: Explore the picturesque surroundings of Gili Trawangan on a walk or bike ride.

 The island’s looping pathway has stunning views.
 Don’t miss the hill in the centre of the island, which is also a lovely spot to watch the sunset too.

-• Yoga time: Unwind and find inner peace at one of the many yoga studios on Gili Trawangan.
+- Yoga time: Unwind and find some post wedding inner peace at one of the many yoga studios on Gili Trawangan.

-• Magical Sunsets: Don’t miss the breathtaking sunsets that Gili Trawangan is known for.
+- Magical Sunsets: Don’t miss the beautiful sunsets that Gili Trawangan is known for.

-Head to popular sunset spots like PinkCoco, where you can relax, sip on a cocktail, and witness the sky painted in vibrant hues.
+Head to popular sunset spots like PinkCoco, where you can relax, sip on a cocktail, and witness the sky painted in heavenly hues.

-• Party the night away: Once the sun sets, Gili Trawangan’s nightlife comes alive.
-Music and socialising with fellow revellers is the name of the game.
+- Party the night away: Once the sun sets, Gili Trawangan’s nightlife comes alive.
+Music and socialising with fellow travellers is the name of the game.

 Gili Meno, the smallest of the three islands, lies between Gili Trawangan and Gili Air

-Gili Meno is extremely quiet and romantic, making it ideal for couples seeking an island escape and a secluded castaway private island feel.
+Gili Meno is extremely quiet and romantic, making it perfect for couples seeking an island escape and a secluded castaway private island feel.

 Of all three Gili Islands, Gili Meno gets the least amount of tourists.
 Yet, despite its secluded ambiance, Gili Meno is only a short speedboat ride away from the other Gili Islands.